International Activities Grant

 The following types of requests will not be funded: (i) ongoing or normal administrative activities; (ii) any costs associated with presentation of papers at conferences; (iii) support for already established exchange programs; (iv) support for foreign or Nevada, Reno students; (v) hosting in general; and (vi) salary.

 Any Nevada, Reno faculty member with academic or administrative rank, holding at least a 0.5 full-time equivalent appointment, is eligible to apply for these funds.
 Faculty can only apply for and receive one award per year.
 Although applicants may receive grants in consecutive years, those who have not previously received an IAG will have higher priority.

 AMOUNT AND PERIOD OF FUNDING

 Proposals for up to $3,000 will be considered for funding.
-Projects will typically be funded for one year only and must be initiated and completed by August 31, 2017.
-Any extension must be approved by the by the International Activities Committee.
+Projects will typically be funded for one year only and must be carried out within the 2018 fiscal year (July 1, 2017-June 30, 2018).
+Any extension must be approved by the International Activities Committee.
 The funds cannot be used retroactively (i.e. for expenses incurred prior to the award.)

 PROPOSAL REVIEW PROCESS